 - Shows along with numerical values such as the dimension and diameter

-- Enable to add comment on comparison result
+- Add comments to the comparison result

 Designed in HTML for easy shareability